$17.75This exceptional Rauma Ryegarn rug yarn is what yo

 Rug hooking today typically uses strips of wool of varying width (1/32 to 1/2 of an inch) that are pulled through a stiff woven backing (burlap, linen, or rug warp) with a tool (rug hook) to form loops.
 The rug hook often has a wooden handle to provide a more ergonomic grip to the hooker.

-Variations in color and shading are accomplished with both patterns (solids, plaids, herringbone, etc.) and / or variations in the coloring of the wool (overdyeing, dip dyeing, etc.)
+Variations in color and shading are accomplished with both patterns in the fabric strips used (solids, plaids, herringbone, etc.) and / or variations in the coloring of the wool yarn (overdyeing, dip dyeing, etc.)

 In recent decades, rug hookers have been exploring new materials and new techniques.
 This experimentation (combined with knowledge and respect for the past) has allowed rug hooking to evolve and grow into an exciting and creative form of art.
+Hooked rugs are a great way to utilize your creativity but also add a useful piece of art to your home.
 We are excited to be a part of this fun and social craft.